ComboStrap/combo/js/packages/combo/README.md

-`.parcelrc` was written to avoid double babel transpilation as dictated in the [doc](https://parceljs.org/languages/javascript/#usage-with-other-tools) It disable Babel transpilation in Parcel because Jest needs it also.
+`.parcelrc` was written to avoid double babel transpilation as dictated in the [doc](https://parceljs.org/languages/javascript/#usage-with-other-tools) It disables Babel transpilation in Parcel because Jest needs it also.

 #### Bootstrap